walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/VCI-ISSUER.md

 ### Test Execution Flow

 1. The test fetches issuer metadata from `/.well-known/openid-credential-issuer/openid4vci`.
-2. The runner creates an issuer2 credential offer through the issuer management API.
+2. The runner generates and filters the base VCI issuer matrix.
-3. The runner creates `oid4vci-1_0-issuer-test-plan` with the handover variant above.
+3. The runner creates `oid4vci-1_0-issuer-test-plan` for each selected variant.
-4. The conformance suite uses the supplied `credential_offer_uri`, DPoP keys, and client-attestation keys to call issuer2.
+4. Issuer-initiated modules receive a fresh issuer2 credential offer.
+5. The runner executes the suite modules and writes matrix reports.

 ---